Dehradun: Demographics

-The 2011 census reported a population of 978,420 in Dehradun city; male and female are 303,411 and 275,009 respectively.
+The demonym for residents of Dehradun are Doonites and Doonvasi.
+The 2011 census reported a population of 578,420 in Dehradun city; male and female are 303,411 and 275,009 respectively.
 The sex ratio of the city is 906 per 1000 males.
-Natives of Uttarakhand form the majority of Dehradun's population.
-The sex ratio of the city is 907 per 1000 males and child sex ratio of is 873 girls per 1000 boys, lower than the national average.
+Natives of Uttarakhand form the majority of Dehradun's population most having migrated from the hills.
+The sex ratio of the city is 907 females per 1000 males and child sex ratio of 873 girls per 1000 boys, lower than the national average.
 The number of children of age under six in Dehradun city was 80,180 as per figure from Census India report on 2011.
 There are 50,600 boys and 28,580 are girls.
 Total numbers of slums in Dehradun city and its Out Growth numbers 32,861 in which population of 158,542 resides.
 This is around 27.58% of total population of Dehradun city & its outgrowth which is 574,840.

 Hindi, the official state language, is the primary language in Dehradun.
-English is also used, particularly by defence wing and the white-collar workforce.
-Native regional languages include Garhwali, Kumaoni and Jaunsari.
-Other major languages are Punjabi, Nepali, Bhojpuri, Bengali and Tibeto-Burman.
+Native regional languages include Garhwali, Jaunsari and Kumaoni.
+Other major languages are Punjabi, Nepali, Bengali and Tibeto-Burman.

 Hindus form the majority of Dehradun's population; Muslims compose a large minority.
-According to provisional results of the 2011 national census, Hinduism is majority religion in Dehradun city with 71.53% followers.
-Sikhism is the second most practiced religion in the city with approximately 22.75% following it.
-Christianity by 3.5%, Christianity is followed by 1.06%, Jainism by 0.63%, and Buddhism by 0.29%.
+According to provisional results of the 2011 national census, Hinduism is majority religion in Dehradun city with 82.53% followers.
+Islam is the second most practised religion in the city with approximately 11.75% following it.
+Sikhism by 3.5%, Christianity is followed by 1.06%, Jainism by 0.63%, and Buddhism by 0.29%.
 Around 0.01% stated 'Other Religion', approximately 0.24% stated 'No Particular Religion'.

 Dehradun's literacy rate at 89.32% is the highest in the region.
 Male literacy is 92.65% and female literacy is 85.66%.
 The number of literates in Dehradun city is 463,791, of which 251,832 are males and 211,959 are females.

 Government and politics

 As capital of the state of Uttarakhand, Dehradun houses important state government facilities such as the offices of the local governing agencies, the Vidhan Sabha (the home of the Uttarakhand state legislature), and Raj Bhavan (the residence of the governor of Uttarakhand).
 Most government establishments and institutions are housed in the city.

 Dehradun city falls in Garhwal division of Uttarakhand which is headed by the divisional commissioner of Dehradun, who is an Indian Administrative Service (IAS) officer of high seniority.
 The district magistrate and collector of Dehradun report to the divisional commissioner as well.
 The DM is assisted by a chief development officer; five additional district magistrates for finance/revenue, city, rural administration, land acquisition and civil supply.

 The city is represented in two Lok Sabha constituencies, of Tehri Garhwal by MP Mala Rajya Laxmi Shah from the BJP, and Garhwal represented by BJP's Tirath Singh Rawat, elected in 2019.
 The city is also represented by four MLAs elected from four state assembly constituencies, as per the 2008 delimitation: